burgyl/google-docs-zoom-shortcut/README.md

 ## Installation

-Click [here](./google-docs-zoom-shortcut.user.js) and then click "Raw".
-It will suggest to install it if you have Tampermonkey or an equivalent extension.
+Click [here](https://github.com/burgyl/google-docs-zoom-shortcut/raw/main/google-docs-zoom-shortcut.user.js).
+It will suggest to install it if you have Tampermonkey or an equivalent extension installed.